finbourne/lusid-sdk-python-preview/sdk/docs/ConventionsApi.md

 # **list_cds_flow_conventions**
 > ResourceListOfGetCdsFlowConventionsResponse list_cds_flow_conventions(as_at=as_at)

-[BETA] List the set of CDS Flow Conventions
+[BETA] ListCdsFlowConventions: List the set of CDS Flow Conventions

 List the set of CDS Flow Conventions at the specified date/time